By Chris Chumley

 Students don’t send letters anymore.
 Don’t believe me?
 Just ask an 18 to 24-year-old to address and seal an envelope, and then put a stamp on it.
 The results are hilarious.

 Our AwardLetter creates and delivers digital and mobile award letters and shopping sheets which allow dynamic personalization of content.
-Because our AwardLetters and shopping sheets are basically web pages personalized for each (yes each) student, institutions can use multimedia and audience-relevant, timely dynamic content to communicate financial aid information.
+Because our AwardLetters and shopping sheets are web pages personalized for each (yes each) student, institutions can use multimedia and audience-relevant, timely dynamic content to communicate financial aid information.

 Additional technologies can also be added to CampusLogic’s AwardLetter.
-In actuality, our AwardLetter crafts student-specific financial planning portals complete with financial literacy tools, loan repayment calculators, and budgeting tools to help parents and students make more informed decisions about one of the biggest financial decisions many will ever make.
+In actuality, our AwardLetter crafts student-specific financial planning portals complete with financial wellness tools, loan repayment calculators, and budgeting tools to help parents and students make more informed decisions about one of the biggest financial decisions many will ever make.

 - Initial Welcome FA Applicants: Share an overview of your institution’s financial aid process, personalized to the applicant.
 Generate this automatically based on the ISIR receipt.